Sensory & Nature: The Importance Of Outdoor Play

-Monitoring the person’s behaviour is very important so that activities are put in place to relax and stimulate them before they become bored and restless.
-Also making sure the chosen activities are appropriate to the individual.
+Monitoring a person’s behaviour is very important so that activities can be put in place to relax and stimulate them before they become bored and restless.
+It’s also very important to make sure that the chosen activities are suitable and appropriate for the individual.

-Care homes or those caring for people with Autism, Dementia or a mental illness generally use two kinds of recreational activity, both designed to maintain a high quality of life for the patient.:
+Care homes and those caring for people with special needs and disabilities generally use two kinds of recreational activity, both designed to maintain a high quality of life for the end-user:

-Doctors and professors have encountered many years’ of research into this topic and it has been proven that therapeutic activities have a positive impact on behaviour and do make an overall difference on development.
+Research studies have found that therapeutic activities have a positive impact on behaviour and do make an overall difference on development.

-The Protac Sensit is of a suitable size and weight to be moved around into required environments.
+The Protac Sensit is a suitable size and weight to be moved around into different environments.
+For example, it is very important for people with Dementia to spend time outside in the fresh air and sunlight, so you can place the chair outside.

-Many carers encourage users of the chair to complete a puzzle or read whilst sat on the chair, as they are more likely to achieve this with the relaxation of the senses encouraged by the chair.
+Many carers encourage users to complete a puzzle or read whilst sat in the sensit chair, as they are more likely to concentrate and focus with the proprioceptive stimulation and relaxation that the chair brings.

-Another perfect way to use the chair is positioning it in a sensory room, so the user feels at ease to take in the other sensory stimulation around them.
-You need to be careful here though that not too much is going on which could have an adverse effect and panic or frighten the user.
+Another perfect way to use the chair is by positioning it in a sensory room, so the user feels at ease to take in the other sensory stimulation around them.
+You need to be careful here though that not too much is going on, as too much stimulation can create an adverse effect that panics or frightens the user.

-Rhino UK are a leading provider in Sensory Solutions and Therapeutic Resources.
+Rhino UK is a leading provider of Sensory Solutions and Therapeutic Resources.
 If you would like us to demonstrate the chair in your care home or establishment please get in touch.

-It is as important to us as it is to you that we have the right solutions in place to try and help these people with Autism, Dementia or a Mental Illness.
+It is as important to us as it is to you that we have the right solutions in place to try and help these people with Autism, Dementia and other cognitive disabilities.